efeslab/igor-ae/README.md

 To get the initial timing of each code segment, we ran each protocol in each configuration using its "default" schedule (described [here](#configuring-igor)) over 100 iterations.
 The raw logs produced from this activity are provided in `~/igor-ae/data`.
+The first two columns of the logs contain application and activity codes.
+The third column contains timestamps in microseconds.

 To generate the new schedules, we ran the `compress_schedule` script (described [here](#generating-compressed-schedules)) on each log.
 The resulting schedules were then recompiled and tested in the IGOR software.

-To repeat this compression step on the raw data for all test cases, do the
+To repeat this compression step on the raw data and generate new schedules for all test cases, do the following:
-following:

 ```script
 $ cd ~/igor-ae/evaluation/partA_latency